dvreeze/tqa/README.rst

 Improved leaner XBRL Taxonomy Query API (TQA).
 There are just 3 layers: taxonomy DOM, relationships, and taxonomies that combine the 2 (as a taxonomy query API).

-It knows about taxonomy data as type-safe XML in an XBRL context, supporting several extensions of DOM abstractions, and it knows about relationships connecting these type-safe DOM elements.
+It knows about taxonomy data as type-safe XML in an XBRL context, supporting several different DOM abstractions (core/dimensional, formula, table etc.), and it knows about relationships connecting these type-safe DOM elements.

 It can be used for validating XBRL instances, including (pluggable) schema validation of XBRL instances.